Polyester Underfloor Insulation

 How to Proceed:

-Our team require a minimum of 40cm clearance to achieve complete coverage of you underfloor area.
+You will need around 40cm clearance to feel comfortable under your floor and achieve complete coverage of your underfloor area.

 Over the years we’ve come across a variety of ineffective alternatives as shown below.